Skip to content ↓

 1. Charitable donations e.g. instead of flowers for a funeral or matching amounts raised by students, should be of a de-minimis level in order to comply with the Trust’s objects.

-1. Where hospitality is provided by the Trust this should be approved in advance by the CFO or Principal / Head teacher.
-In approving hospitality the CFO or Principal / Headteacher should ensure it is not in breach of the UK Bribery Act 2010 and also that the costs are appropriate for a publicly funded organisation.
+1. Where hospitality is provided by the Trust this should be approved in advance by the DCEO or Principal / Head teacher.
+In approving hospitality the DCEO or Principal / Headteacher should ensure it is not in breach of the UK Bribery Act 2010 and also that the costs are appropriate for a publicly funded organisation.

 Staff - Meals and Other Refreshments

 1. As for academy visitors above, working lunches are perfectly acceptable.
 In exceptional circumstances it may be appropriate for the Trust or its academies to provide a celebratory meal or event.
-This would be sanctioned by the Chair of Governors (academies) or Chair of the Audit and Risk Committee (Central Trust).
+This would be sanctioned by the Regional Director (academies) or Chair of the Audit and Risk Committee (Central Trust).

 1. In approving such an event consideration will be given to both rules on personal taxation from HMRC and the requirement to properly utilise public funds.